botpress/packages/promex/readme.md

 # Promex

-> Prometheus client initialization package for epxress
+> Prometheus client initialization package for express

 ## Usage

 Promex is a utility to initialize the Promster library.
-Install the package and use it like this:
+Install the package and see the example below

 ```ts
 import * as promex from '@bpinternal/promex';